brmagnuson/MachineLearningUtilities/README.md

 ![Example Random Forest vs. K-Nearest Neighbor R-squared](https://github.com/brmagnuson/MachineLearningUtilities/blob/master/demo/rSquared.png "Random Forest vs. K-Nearest Neighbor R-squared")

-Mlutilities also allows for DataSets to be scaled from 0 to 1 before any models are used, as some machine learning algorithms perform better with numbers reduced to this range, and for other DataSets to be scaled using the same scaling process.
+mlutilities also allows for DataSets to be scaled from 0 to 1 before any models are used, as some machine learning algorithms perform better with numbers reduced to this range, and for other DataSets to be scaled using the same scaling process.
 The scaleDataSet and scaleDataSetByScaler functions are demonstrated below.

 ```python
 # Scale data